csc309-18s/examples/w9/courses/README.md

 The `addOne` function in `routes/course-routes.js` creates a new Course model object, fills it in with the data from the HTTP POST request, and calls `save` to save it to the database.

+## TODO

+ - Fix up the tests so they work with Mongoose.